 This is good news because the US government mandated that ADAS—which offers a subset of autonomous features—will be in 100% of new American cars by 2020, and carmakers are forging ahead in their eager pursuit of building fully autonomous vehicles.
 There will be an estimated 33 million autonomous vehicles sold annually by 2040—a mere twenty years down the line.

 On the other hand, the general public is reluctant to give up full driving control to autonomous vehicles.
-Only one in five people is willing to ride in a self-driving car even though human error is the contributing cause of 94% of vehicle accidents.
+Roughly one in five people is willing to ride in a self-driving car even though human error is the contributing cause of 94% of vehicle accidents.

 We heard this public reluctance echoed in the resounding “No” voiced from five millennials on a consumer panel that Escalent facilitated at the 2018 ADAS & Autonomous Vehicle USA Conference.
 No, they would not step foot inside an autonomous vehicle for a variety of reasons rooted in a lack of trust.
 The engineers in the audience were surprised with this response but the panel’s candid answer reflected the fear felt by 73% of drivers who indicated they would be “too afraid” to ride in a self-driving vehicle in a 2018 AAA study.